iheathers/pythonwa-htmx-tailwindcss/README.md

-Here's an updated, detailed step-by-step guide including the necessary navigation to the `frontend` directory.
+# **Setup and Development Guide**

+Follow these steps to set up the project and start development:

 ---

 ## **Step 1: Clone or Download the Project**

-1. Clone the repository or download it as a ZIP file and extract it.
+1. Clone the repository or download it as a ZIP file and extract its contents:
    ```bash
    git clone https://github.com/iheathers/pythonwa-htmx-tailwindcss.git
    cd pythonwa-htmx-tailwindcss